How to Grow and Care for Smoke Bush Plant

 Daydream Smoke Bush

-apugach / Getty Images
+Credit: apugach / Getty Images

 Light

 Smoke bush should be planted in full sun.
-If it's planted In part shade conditions, foliage will be sparse and will require regular pruning to keep the plants dense.
+If it's planted in part shade conditions, foliage will be sparse and will require regular pruning to keep the plants dense.

 Soil